-We describe two primary strategies to leverage language context in pretraining: contextualized grounding and an adjective-noun contrastive negative sampling strategy that increases attention to objects with their attributes.

-\textbf{Contextualized grounding} Our first strategy stems from the observation that detection methods often use \textit{static} word embeddings to describe object classes.
-For instance, OVR-CNN's pretraining task grounds regions to the input word embeddings of BERT ($e_{j}^{C}$).
-These embeddings are in a sense ``context-free", as they do not change with surrounding language context (\eg \textit{orange} has the same embedding in the captions ``\underline{orange} basketball" and ``eating an \underline{orange}").
-We hypothesize this type of grounding can limit detection success due to non-optimal alignment of different concepts.
-We additionally posit that such grounding prevents the model from learning fine-grained concepts (\eg a \textit{red car}) in a structurally sound way (such as through language contextualization), and the model instead captures \textit{red} and \textit{car} separately akin to bag-of-words (little distinction between ``red car'' and ``blue car on a red background'').
+Notably, this default alignment mechanism uses \textit{context-free} word embeddings ($e_{j}^{C}$ in BERT), which do not change with surrounding language context (\eg \textit{orange} has the same embedding in the captions ``\underline{orange} basketball" and ``eating an \underline{orange}").
+We reason that this type of grounding contributes to misalignment of concepts, potentially inhibiting the benefits of attribute context.
+More recent models (\eg CLIP \cite{radford2021learning}) also align visual regions to text embeddings contextualized through transformers.
+For expansive insights, we experiment with contextualization in OVR-CNN by altering Eq.~\ref{groundingscore_contextfree} to use $f_{j}^{C}$, which are BERT's \textit{output} embeddings that change with context (unlike BERT's $e_{j}^{C}$ which are static).
+Eq. \ref{groundingscore_contextualized} shows this change:

-To address these challenges, we alter the grounding process to learn to align regions with \textit{contextualized} word embeddings.
-In OVR-CNN, this strategy corresponds to altering Eq.~\ref{groundingscore_contextfree} to use the $f_{j}^{C}$ outputs from BERT, changing the projected image embedding to the contextualized space ($e_{i}^{I}$ to $f_{i}^{I}$), and changing the class embedding $e_{k}^{\mathcal{C}}$ to $f_{k}^{\mathcal{C}}$ in detection.
-The contextualized grounding score $\langle I,C \rangle _{G}$ can be thus computed as:

-A key observation is that visual regions for an object noun are grounded to a \textit{collection} of embeddings instead of one single embedding since contextualized embeddings are \textit{dynamic} (i.e. changing with surrounding words in the caption).
-This consideration causes naive integration of such embeddings into detection to result in poor performance.
+Since word embeddings are dynamically contextualized, visual regions for an object are grounded to a \textit{collection} of embeddings instead of one.
+Naive integration of such embeddings into detection results in poor performance.